 Not all device drivers represent physical devices.
 Some device drivers are virtual, providing access to kernel functionality.
-We call these pseudo devices; some of the most common are the kernel random number generator (accessible at /dev/random and /dev/urandom), the null device (accessible at /dev/null), the zero device (accessible at /dev/full), and the memory device (accessible at /dev/mem).
+We call these pseudo devices; some of the most common are the kernel random number generator (accessible at /dev/random and /dev/urandom), the null device (accessible at /dev/null), the zero device (accessible at /dev/zero), the full device (accessible at /dev/full), and the memory device (accessible at /dev/mem).
 Most device drivers, however, represent physical hardware.